thodges-gh/ChainLink-Node/README.md

 # Running a Chainlink node!

-Spin up a VM running Debian Stretch (9).
 2 cores, 4GB RAM, and 16GB storage is recommended.

 Ensure that your system is up to date and fully patched